enioxt/EGOS/subsystems/NEXUS/README.md

 NEXUS (Neural Evolution and Xenial Unified System) is the modular analysis engine for the EVA & GUARANI Operational System (EGOS).
 Its primary responsibility is to analyze source code, understand its structure, map dependencies between components, calculate relevant metrics (like complexity), and provide suggestions for improvement.

+## Role in Dynamic Roadmap Sync & EGOS Interconnection

+NEXUS is responsible for:
+- Analyzing dependencies and integration points for the roadmap sync and subsystem interconnection.
+- Supporting refactoring efforts to ensure modular, maintainable integration.
+- Collaborating with KOIOS, MYCELIUM, and other subsystems to optimize the architecture and performance of the sync mechanism.

+Cross-reference: See ROADMAP.md sections "Dynamic Roadmap Sync & Mycelium Interconnection" and "Technical Implementation Plan: Dynamic Roadmap Sync (Phase 1)".

 ## Core Components

 *   **`NEXUSCore` (`core/nexus_core.py`):** Implements the core analysis logic.
 It uses AST (Abstract Syntax Tree) parsing (`core/ast_visitor.py`) to inspect Python code.
 Key functions include: